Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 Windows Server (IIS Configuration)

-• Visit the official website at https://www.iis.net/downloads/microsoft/url-rewrite to download and install the URL Rewrite Module on your Windows Server.
+• Visit Microsoft’s IIS website to download and install the URL Rewrite Module on your Windows Server.

-• Open IIS Manager and select your site.
+• Open IIS Manager and select your domain.

 • Configure HTTP to HTTPS redirection by editing the web.config file in the web root directory of your IIS website.